CASH DASH · 2025

 Background colour shift & ladder position.

-Engineering didn't want to build the background tier system — updating a number was simpler than shifting the game environment.
+Engineering didn't want to build the background tier system — updating a number was simpler than shifting the environment.
 I argued that a number changing communicates information; a background shift communicates consequence.
-Players shouldn't need to check the ladder to know the prize had dropped — the environment should tell them.
+Users shouldn't need to check the ladder to know the value had dropped — the environment should tell them.
 We kept it.

 Engineering had placed the floating action buttons on the left.
 I needed them moved to the right, directly below the prize ladder.
-One move, three problems solved: buttons no longer overlapped the ticket grid, the ladder had a natural anchor point, and prize cards could now animate off the right edge as each ball was called — following natural reading direction, making the prize feel like it was moving away from you.
+One move, three problems solved: buttons no longer overlapped the content grid, the ladder had a natural anchor point, and prize cards could now animate off the right edge as each tier changed — following natural reading direction, making the value feel like it was moving away from you.
 Moving the buttons was non-trivial.
 We did it anyway.

 Weather app image